input-output-hk/partner-chains/dev/local-environment/README.md

 ## Custom Images and Artifacts

-To use custom node image one simply has to update `PARTNER_CHAINS_NODE_IMAGE` (docker image) and `PARTNER_CHAINS_NODE_URL` (node artifact, used to build chain-spec and generate signatures for SPO registration)
+To use custom node image one simply has to update `PARTNER_CHAINS_NODE_IMAGE` (docker image) and `PARTNER_CHAINS_NODE_URL` (node artifact, used to build chain-spec and execute chain setup smart-contracts)

 These can be found at the very top of the `setup.sh` script.

-Make sure that `PC_CONTRACTS_CLI_ZIP_URL` version is compatible with your custom node.

 Alternatively artifact URLs can be overriden from local files with the `--overrides` argument.
 See main `setup.sh` interactive dialogue for more details.

 ```
 cd dev/local-environment
-cp /path/to/artifact ./configurations/pc-contracts-cli/overrides/partner-chains-cli
+cp /path/to/artifact ./configurations/smart-contracts-setup/overrides/partner-chains-cli
-cp /path/to/artifact ./configurations/pc-contracts-cli/overrides/partner-chains-node
+cp /path/to/artifact ./configurations/smart-contracts-setup/overrides/partner-chains-node
 bash setup.sh --non-interactive --overrides --node-image ${{ inputs.image }}
 ```